silentDoc/processing_gfx/NoiseTheory/interpolation.md

 </p>
 </div>

+This interpolator provides **bad results** in terms of smoothness.
+Its use is not recommended, but it serves as a starting point to review the methods we will consider.

 # Cosine interpolation
 To render value noise, I take advantage of the **cosine interpolation** method to interpolate a function between two points.
 I opt for that method because consine interpolators only need 2 data points to interpolate the ones in the middle, it is fast and simple and it provides a much more smoother transition than the basic linear interpolator.